30 Foods to eat for optimal health

 4. Grapefruit for liver health

-Grapefruit contains naringin and naringenin, two antioxidants that protect the liver from injury.
+Grapefruit contains naringin and naringenin, two antioxidants that help protect the liver from injury.
 Liver damage can occur if there is excess fat buildup in the liver cells, as this promotes inflammation.
 Naringin and naringenin supplement the enzymes that burn fat, preventing fat from depositing in the liver.

 5. Lemon balm tea for cold sores